JuliaMono - a monospaced font for scientific and technical computing

 Contextual alternates

-In JuliaMono, the following substitutions (‘ligatures’) are applied when the contextual alternates feature (calt) is active:
+In JuliaMono, the following substitutions (‘ligatures’) are applied when the contextual alternates feature (calt) is active, which it usually is:

 typed